- HOME PAGE AND TIMELINE

 Reduce the temperature to low heat.

-Gently simmer the stew, till the ham hock meat becomes tender, and till the stew reduces to a medium tomato sauce consistency.
+Step 5: After the pork hock meat is tender, simmer and reduce the sauce to a medium thick tomato sauce consistency.

 Adjust the seasoning with sea salt and black pepper if necessary.

-Keep the Ham Hock Stewed with Tomatoes and Okra warm over very low heat.
+Keep the stew warm over very low heat.

-Cook 1 portion of ramen noodles in boiling water, till they become tender.
+Step 1: Cook 1 portion of ramen noodles in boiling water, till they become tender.

 Drain the hot water off of the ramen noodles.

-Place the stewed ham hock on the center of the ramen noodles.
+Step 2: Place the stewed ham hock on the center of the ramen noodles.